 The Imagenomic Portraiture 3 software allows users to reduce the appearance of flaws that certain clients may like to have eliminated, all while maintaining the textures that distinguish the image as a human rather than an artificial intelligence-generated robot.

 One of the most pleasing aspects of Portraiture 3, apart from the final image it generates, is how easily it can be tailored to the user’s degree of experience and expertise.
 Portraiture 3 provides a collection of fundamental upgrades that are close to becoming a one-click solution for those looking for anything similar to that.
 Portraiture 3 provides a good amount of fine-tuning tools for customers who want greater control over their images.
 The auto-masking feature works well in more natural lighting, the plugin allows for layering, and the settings are straightforward.

 While Aurora HDR provides excellent denoising, layers, and masking, as well as a slew of sophisticated capabilities for professionals and over 80 distinct color effects, it is the ease with which it produces stunning, natural-looking photographs that makes it stand out from the crowd.

-Even if you’re a complete novice to HDR, there are several Looks (presets) to get you started.
+Even if you’re a complete novice to HDR, there are several Looks (presets) to start.

-If you’re interested in the art of time-lapse photography, LR Timelapse has long been the de facto standard in the field.
-You can execute high-end time-lapse editing, grading, keyframing, and rendering without ever leaving Lightroom with the LR Timelapse plug-in for Adobe Lightroom.
+If you fancy the art of time-lapse photography, LR Timelapse has long been the de facto standard.
+You can execute high-end time-lapse editing, grading, keyframing, and rendering.
+And they are possible without ever leaving Lightroom with the LR Timelapse plug-in for Adobe Lightroom.
 You don’t even have to convert your Raw files before using them.